 - Are you compliant with privacy legislation, e.g. Privacy Act 1988 (Cth)?
 Who in your team is privy to customer information?

 These are all questions that should be asked as part of your technology audit.
 As technology advances and more data is harvested from donors and customers, there are regular legislative constraints that get imposed on commercial and not-for-profit organisations.
 Many of them you may not even be aware of.
 For example, in December last year, the Access and Assistance Bill was passed, requiring comapanies to provide access to encrypted communications if requested by the government.

 If this is the first audit you’ve run in four or five years, you might have identified some serious flaws in your system that need addressing.
 Instead of updating a piece of software here and there, you might have identified a fatal flaw that requires a complete upgrade of your systems.
 In such a scenario, it’s important to consider options available on the market, how new software and hardware will integrate, as well as the timing of each of the upgrades.
 This is where an IT roadmap comes in.
 IT roadmaps allow you to plan things out ahead of time and develop a truly holistic approach to prevent cost and time overruns.

 Where to From Here?

 Unsure on how to even start an IT audit?
 That’s where we come in. humanIT have extensive experience in auditing IT systems within the not-for-profit sector and continually stay on top of new trends in the industry.
 We strive to improve efficiency, ease of use, data security and regulatory compliance for our clients.
 Once a technology audit is conducted, our team can develop an IT roadmap, take care of system upgrades and training, and even provide regular maintenance and support to keep your NFP organisation running smoothly.
-Start 2019 right and get in touch with us to discuss any technology concerns you have with our friendly team of experts.
+Start the new year right and get in touch with us to discuss any technology concerns you have with our friendly team of experts.